vhartikainen/protecting-workloads-workshop/docs/waf/remediate.md

 In this phase, we will have a set of 6 exercises walking you through the process of building a basic mitigation rule set for common vulnerabilities.
 We will build these rules from scratch, so you can gain familiarity with the AWS WAF programming model and you can then write rules specific to your applications.

-!!! info "Note about excersise solutions"
+!!! info "Note About Excersise Solutions"
-    We encourage you to attempt to create rules on your own but have included the solutions as a backup in case you get stuck.
+    **We encourage you to attempt to create the rules on your own but have included the solutions as a backup in case you get stuck.** You can test your ACL ruleset at any time using the Red Team Host and also by reviewing the <a href="http://waflabdash.awssecworkshops.com/" target="_blank">WAF Lab Dashboard</a>.

 ### 1. SQL Injection & Cross Site Scripting Mitigation